iWinston/typeorm-plus/docs/select-query-builder.md

 ```

 To get multiple results from the database,
-for example to get all users from the database use `getMany`:
+for example, to get all users from the database, use `getMany`:

 ```typescript
 const users = await getRepository(User)